nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <hr>

-**Use case: Delete a TA from the system**
+**Use case: Delete a candidate from the system**

 **MSS**

 1. User requests to list TA candidates
 2. TAlent Assistant™ displays the list of TA candidates
-3. User requests to delete a specific TA in the list
+3. User requests to delete a specific candidate in the list
-4. TAlent Assistant™ deletes the TA from the list and displays the deleted entry
+4. TAlent Assistant™ deletes the candidate from the list and displays the deleted entry

     Use case ends.